DI-LEO-GIUSEPPE-GABRIELE/s00004924_final-assignment-OOP/README.md

 - Builder Pattern: Implemented in MediaBuilder to build complex media objects
 - Strategy Pattern: Implemented in SortingStrategy for interchangeable sorting algorithms
 - Observer Pattern: Implemented in MediaChangeSubject and MediaChangeObserver for change notifications
-- Chain of Responsibility: Implemented in MediaHandler to process requests in sequence
 - Adapter Pattern: Implemented in MediaAdapter for compatibility between different interfaces
 - Memento Pattern: Implemented in MediaMemento to save and restore state
 - Template Method: Implemented in MediaProcessor to define algorithm skeletons